 - Rheinfels Castle in St. Goar

 - Schönburg Castle in Oberwesel

 - Reichenstein Castle in Trechtingshausen

 There are many companies that do cruises along the Rhine, with or without stops to tour castles.
 Boat Bike Tours has its Cologne-Mainz route that involves bicycling along the valley.
 Lots of companies offer more traditional river cruising: Viking, Ama Waterways, Tauck, and Emerald Cruises, to name a few, offer week-long or longer cruises that include this segment of the Rhine and offer sightseeing excursions.

-If you’re driving, you could get a quick taste of river cruises in an hour and half on this short boat ride from Rüdesheim, which includes wine-tasting.
+If you’re driving, you could get a quick taste of river cruises in a day on this short boat ride from Frankfurt, which includes wine-tasting.

 Another way to see the Upper Middle Rhine Valley castles is to take the West Rhine Valley Line Scenic train between Mainz and Koblenz, which runs along the west bank of the river between Bingen and Koblenz.
 This used to be the only train line, but now a more direct high-speed line away from the river connects Mainz and Koblenz.
 When you buy your ticket, make sure to specify that you want the scenic one.
 Some of the scenic trains are express, skipping the smaller stations, but if you take a regional you can get off at any of the left bank towns.
 As you pass Bacharach, watch for the impossibly nearby houses, and the people dining on paella right next to the track!